OffchainLabs/nitro/changelog/bragaigor-nit-4241.md

 ### Changed
-- enable execution only mode
+- enable execution and consensus only mode

 ### Configuration
 - Add `--chain.genesis-block-num` genesis block number for the L2 chain